varo6/tchat-cli/README.md

 ```

+tchat works better on linux.
+Expect some problems in Windows until testing is done.

 ## Config

+Some options can be chosen  with an interactive menu by typing `tchat --config` .
 Default options are `t3.chat` with last used model as the default.
 You are free to change either the `model`, `baseUrl` , or browser with `openCmd`

 Config file location is: `~/.config/tchat/config.json`